viktorvishyn369/PhotoLynk/README.md

-# PhotoSync — Self‑Hosted.
+# PhotoLynk — Self‑Hosted.
 Encrypted Cloud. iOS ↔ Android.

 Back up photos/videos to your own server or StealthCloud, and restore on any phone with the same credentials.